 • PP [green: Borehole BGT-2]: 1 observation borehole equipped with a 6-fold multipacker system for pore pressure measurements and FO cable clamped at the packers.

-The clamped FO cables contain one single-mode in a tight buffered metal tube (BRUSens V4), while the other FO cables contains two single-mode tight-buffered fibres in an embossed sheath (FutureNeuroTM FN-SILL-3).
+The clamped FO cables contain one single-mode fibre in a tight buffered metal tube (BRUSens V4), while the other FO cables contains two single-mode tight-buffered fibres in an embossed sheath (FutureNeuroTM FN-SILL-3).

 The FO, Ext, Ext/Inc boreholes were grouted using a low permeable bentonite/cement mixture.
 All fibre optic cables were interrogated with a high-precision Rayleigh device (Luna ODiSi 6108) to measure axial deformations with a high spatial resolution of ~2 cm and high accuracy/repeatability of 1 microstrain.
-Figure 2b shows the relative depth of each borehole type.
+Fig.2b shows the relative depth of each borehole type.
 As shown, the sensor array was optimised around the depth of the 500 mm injection interval.
 At the midpoint of the injection interval there was a corresponding pore pressure, extensometer, and extensometer/inclinometer sensor.
 The sensor array also recorded data two metres above and below the injection interval.
+The dip of the boreholes meant that the injection interval was between 11.3 and 11.8 m below the gallery floor, outside of the engineered damage zone of the gallery.
+Ziegler et al. (2026) state the extent of the EDZ is 3.4× the gallery radius, meaning a total extent of 7.65 m of EDZ.
 Note: the fibre optic data coverage was much longer than the other sensors, running along the complete length of the borehole.